 One of the oldest secular traditions of Italians is one of the aperitifs.
 Almost all Milan’s cafes and bars offer an aperitif usually between 19:00–21:00.
 Saluti!!

-Do you have any interesting or fun facts about Milan that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Milan?
+Share them in the comments below!